Aalto-LeTech/aplus-enrollment-questionnaire/README.md

 3. Add this aplus-enrollment-questionnaire repository as a git submodule to the root of the course repository.
 The name of the directory inside the course repository shall be `enrollment`.
+You should not change the name `enrollment` since it has been hardcoded into `enrollment_en.rst` and `enrollment_fi.rst`.
 The submodule contains commonly used questions and files.

    ```
    git submodule add https://github.com/Aalto-Letech/aplus-enrollment-questionnaire.git enrollment